lncRNAAddict/GenotypeFixer/README.md

 ## Usage

-`ChromNetMotif` is executed using the python script `run_ChromNetMotif.py` in the python command line.
+`GenotypeFix` is executed using the python script `run_GenotypeFixer.py` in the python command line.

-`run_ChromNetkMotif.py` takes the following arguments
+`run_GenotypeFix.py` takes the following arguments

 - `-g` or `--genotype`: Name of the input genotype file.
 This MUST be provided.
 - '-o' or `--output`: Prefix to name of output files to be generated.
 If not provided, default is `test`.